 Our largest expenses are associated with personnel costs, including salaries, variable, performance-based compensation, sales commissions, benefits, and charges for the recognition of share-based compensation costs.
-Our total staff, consisting of employees and individual contractors located in countries in which we do not have operations, totaled 111, 102, and 116 as of December 31, 2021, 2020, and 2019, respectively.
-As of December 31, 2021, 19 were assigned to our Oslo office, 56 were assigned to our two offices in the United States, 27 were assigned to our office in the United Kingdom, and nine were assigned to our office in China.
-While we expect to add personnel to our marketing and sales staff during 2022, we also expect such expansion will be offset largely by staffing reductions through attrition across other areas of the Company.
+Our total staff, consisting of employees and individual contractors located in countries in which we do not have operations, totaled 99, 111, and 102 as of December 31, 2022, 2021, and 2020, respectively.
+As of December 31, 2022, 16 were assigned to our head office in Oslo, 42 were assigned to our two offices in the United States, 36 were assigned to our office in the United Kingdom, and five were assigned to our offices in China.
+We expect to maintain a stable staff level during 2023, but there may be shifts from engineering to marketing and sales.